-Are you sick and tired of financial media, research firms, and economists that have “predicted” 10 out of the past 2 bear markets and recessions?
+Are you sick and tired of financial media, investment research firms, and traders that have “predicted” 10 out of the past 2 bear markets and recessions?

 So am I.

-These people have an incentive to scare you because it drives traffic to them.
-But in reality, following their advice leaves investors and traders worse off than buy and hold!
-The “crashes” that they successfully predict don’t even make up for the rallies that they miss!
+Following their advice and conventional strategies leaves investors and traders worse off than “dumb” buy and hold!
+The “market crashes” that they successfully predict don’t even make up for the market rallies that they miss!

-E.g. “a fall below the 200 daily moving average must be bearish for stocks!”
+Conventional trading and investment strategies rely on too much dogma and faith-based “analysis”, such as “a breakdown below the 200 daily moving average must be bearish for stocks!”

-How much of this faith-based analysis is actually true?
+How much of this dogma is actually true?

-That’s why over the past 10 years, the average professional trader and hedge fund has consistently underperformed buy and hold.
+That’s why over the past 10 years, most professional traders and hedge funds have consistently underperformed buy and hold.
 Their faith-based “analysis” is no better than a coin toss.
+They believe in conventional trading strategies and conventional “wisdom” just because everyone else believes in it.
+Monkey see, monkey do.

 We don’t use financial dogma to “guess” where the market will go next.
 We let data, facts, and trading models tell us where the market will most likely go next (from a probability perspective).